-On February 24, 2010, the shareholders of the Company approved The InterGroup Corporation 2010 Omnibus Employee Incentive Plan (the "2010 Incentive Plan"), which was formally adopted by the Board of Directors following the Annual Meeting of Shareholders.
-The 2010 Incentive Plan as modified in December 2013, authorizes a total of up to 400,000 shares of Common Stock to be issued as equity compensation to officers and employees of the Company in an amount and in a manner to be determined by the Compensation Committee in accordance with the terms of the 2010 Incentive Plan.
+On February 24, 2010, the shareholders of the Company approved The InterGroup Corporation 2010 Omnibus Employee Incentive Plan (the "2010 Incentive Plan"), which was formally adopted by the Board of Directors following the annual meeting of shareholders.
+The 2010 Incentive Plan as modified in December 2013, authorizes a total of up to 400,000 shares of common stock to be issued as equity compensation to officers and employees of the Company in an amount and in a manner to be determined by the Compensation Committee in accordance with the terms of the Plan.
 The 2010 Incentive Plan authorizes the awards of several types of equity compensation including stock options, stock appreciation rights, performance awards and other stock based compensation.
 The 2010 Incentive Plan will expire on February 23, 2020, if not terminated sooner by the Board of Directors upon recommendation of the Compensation Committee.
-Any awards issued under the 2010 Incentive Plan will expire under the terms of the applicable grant agreement.
+Any awards issued under the Plan will expire under the terms of the grant agreement.

-The shares of Common Stock to be issued under the 2010 Incentive Plan have been registered under the Securities Act, pursuant to a registration statement filed on Form S-8 by the Company on June 16, 2010.
+The shares of common stock to be issued under the 2010 Incentive Plan have been registered under the Securities Act, pursuant to a registration statement filed on Form S-8 by the Company on June 16, 2010.
+Once received, shares of common stock issued under the Plan will be freely transferable subject to any requirements of Section 16(b) of the Exchange Act.

-On February 28, 2012, the Compensation Committee authorized the grant of 90,000 stock options to the Company's Chairman, President and Chief Executive, John V. Winfield to purchase up to 90,000 shares of Common Stock pursuant to the 2010 Incentive Plan.
-The exercise price of the options is \$19.77, which equals 100% of the fair market value of the Common Stock as determined by reference to the closing price of the Common Stock as reported on NASDAQ on February 28, 2012 the date of grant.
-The options expire ten years from the date of grant, unless earlier terminated in accordance with the terms of the 2010 Incentive Plan.
+On February 28, 2012, the Compensation Committee authorized the grant of 90,000 stock options to the Company's Chairman, President and Chief Executive, John V. Winfield to purchase up to 90,000 shares of the Company's common stock pursuant to the 2010 Incentive Plan.
+The exercise price of the options is \$19.77, which equals 100% of the fair market value of the Company's common stock as determined by reference to the closing price of the Company's common stock as reported on the NASDAQ Capital Market on February 28, 2012 the date of grant.
+The options expire ten years from the date of grant, unless earlier terminated in accordance with the terms of the 2010 Plan.
 The options shall be subject to both time and market based vesting requirements, each of which must be satisfied before options are fully vested and eligible to be exercised.
 Pursuant to the time vesting requirements, the options vest over a period of five years, with 18,000 options vesting upon each one year anniversary of the date of grant.
-Pursuant to the market vesting requirements, the options vest in increments of 18,000 shares upon each increase of \$2.00 or more in the market price of the Common Stock above the exercise price (\$19.77) of the options.
-To satisfy this requirement, the Common Stock must trade at that increased level for a period of at least ten trading days during any one quarter.
-As of June 30, 2015, 18,000 options have met the market vesting requirements.
+Pursuant to the market vesting requirements, the options vest in increments of 18,000 shares upon each increase of \$2.00 or more in the market price of the Company's common stock above the exercise price (\$19.77) of the options.
+To satisfy this requirement, the common stock must trade at that increased level for a period of at least ten trading days during any one quarter.
+As of June 30, 2016, 72,000 options have met the market vesting requirements.